ak01sito/ak01sito.github.io/_posts/2022-17-10-dont-forget-the-best-bits.md

 In our case the block C<sub>i</sub> contains part of a message which is completely irrelevant for us (`lipping%20amazin`).
 Since it doesn’t look like the server will be checking it, we can perform the flipping attack using the second case.

-# IMPLEMENTATION
+# Implementation

 Now that we know exactly what to do, let's do it!

-First of all, we want to know **which exact bits we need to flip in P<sub>i+1</sub>** so that instead of `mario`, the user is either `franz` or `billy`.
-At the end the user ended up being `billy`, so I will use it as value for the user for the explanation.
+First of all, we want to know **which exact bits we need to flip in P<sub>i+1</sub>** so that instead of `mario`, the user is either `billy` or `franz`.
+See that both usernames are still possible since they have the same number of characters than user `mario`.
+We can only flip bits, but not add new ones or remove them.
+I will use `billy` for the explanation below, but the process will be the same with the other username.

 To know the bits that need to be different, we need to _XOR_ the two plaintext block messages:
 ```python
 def xor_messages(a,b,size=32):
     # messages must be in hexadecimal like "9bc423909ac569b5016525cb4b2660b5"